ppy/osu-wiki/wiki/Rules/Macro_rules/en.md

 **Key**: A "key" refers to a physical key on your keyboard that can be moved upwards or downwards.

-**Key state**: A key state is the current state of a key.
+**Key state**: A key state is the current state of a key as the osu! client perceives it.
 A key can be either be considered "pressed" or "released", regardless of the physical situation of the key.

-**Movement**: A movement is the continuous movement of a key in **one direction** (upwards or downwards).
+**Movement**: A movement is the continuous physical movement of a key in **one direction** (upwards or downwards).
 A direction change ends the movement and starts the next one.
 Whenever a key is "moved" in the rules, it refers to this definition.

 **Action**: An action is the act of the state of a key changing, regardless of what causes it.